 - Extended Metaphor: If a metaphor is a direct comparison between two dissimilar items (see below), an extended metaphor is a longer version of the same thing.
-In an extended metaphor, the comparison is stretched through an entire stanza or poem, often by multiple comparisons of unlike objects or ideas.
-(NT) - Metaphor: A direct comparison between two dissimilar items.
-She is a monster is a metaphor comparing a girl to a monster. - Personification: A comparison between a non-human item and a human so that the non-human item is given human characteristics.
+In an extended metaphor, the comparison is stretched through an entire stanza or poem, often by multiple comparisons of unlike objects or ideas. - Metaphor: A direct comparison between two dissimilar items.
+She is a monster is a metaphor comparing a girl to a monster. - Metonymy: This is a type of metaphor in which a reference point is substituted for the thing to which reference is actually made.
+The pen is mightier than the sword, the kettle is boiling, and I love reading Shakespeare are three examples of metonymy.
+(NT) - Personification: A comparison between a non-human item and a human so that the non-human item is given human characteristics.
 The trees stretched their arms to the sky is a personification because the trees are described as if they are people stretching. - Simile: A comparison between two dissimilar items using "like" or "as" to make the comparison.
-The stars are like diamonds in the sky is a simile, comparing stars to diamonds.
+The stars are like diamonds in the sky is a simile, comparing stars to diamonds. - Synecdoche: Very similar to metonymy, synecdoche occurs when the significant part is used for the whole.
+All hands on deck! and Five sails appeared in the harbour are examples of synecdoche.
+(NT)